Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 In Delivery Phase, the claims are delivered to CC.
 To do so, it typically goes through the following steps:

-1. (Claims Request) An CC makes an OpenID Connect Authentication Request with extension parameters defined in this document to the IW.
+1. (Claims Request) An CC makes an OpenID Connect Authentication Request with extension parameters defined in this document to the IdA.
-1. (Request Verification) The IW verifies if the request is valid.
+1. (Request Verification) The IdA verifies if the request is valid.
-1. (Subject Granting) The IW shows dialogue to the Authenticated Subject if it grants the access to the claims and obtains grant from the Subject.
+1. (Subject Granting) The IdA shows dialogue to the Authenticated Subject if it grants the access to the claims and obtains grant from the Subject.
-1. (Claims Collection) The IW accesses relevant Claims Endpoints with Access Tokens to collect signed claims.
+1. (Claims Collection) The IdA accesses relevant Claims Endpoints with Access Tokens to collect signed claims.
-1. (Claims Delivery) The IW delivers the collected claims through ID Token, UserInfo endpoint, and/or Claims Endpoint if it supports.
+1. (Claims Delivery) The IdA delivers the collected claims through ID Token, UserInfo endpoint, and/or Claims Endpoint if it supports.
 1. (Claims Verification) The CC verifies the received response.

 Claims Collection MAY be done out of sync.
 That is, the signed claim sets can be obtained before the CC requests.
 This is typically the case when claims are provided through the W3C Verifiable Credentials container.

-### Claims Request by CC to IW
+### Claims Request by CC to IdA

 For an CC to request claims according to this document, the CC

-1. MUST use the OpenID Connect Authentication Request with extension parameters defined in this document to the IW; and
+1. MUST use the OpenID Connect Authentication Request with extension parameters defined in this document to the IdA; and
 1. MAY use Pushed Authorization Request.

 ### CC authentication and the request verification

-Upon receit of the request, the IW
+Upon receit of the request, the IdA

 1. MUST verify that the request is not tampered and is from a valid registered CC if the request is signed; and
 1. MUST at least verify that the client_id is valid and make sure